diegomezg/devops-trainee-program/05 - Python/02-Python-Objects-And-Built-In-Types.md

 ### Expected deliverables
 - MD file with each activity question answered
-- eplanation to all the class using command line and images if needed
+- An explanation for all the class using command line and images if needed

 ### Evaluation